 - Teaching Certificate: Graduate Intern Program

 - Teaching English as a Second Language

-The centers at Goodwin College of Professional Studies represent a variety of educational, professional, and public service divisions.
+The centers at the School of Education represent a variety of educational, professional, and public service divisions.
 Each distinct entity provides programming, services and, resources designed to creatively meet your individual needs.

 The Center for the Prevention of School-Aged Violence promotes public awareness about the need for youth-focused, evidence-based efforts aimed at preventing youth violence and the social and cognitive skills young people need to prevent violence on their own.

 The Evaluation Research Network is a community of experienced researchers, committed to developing and implementing effective strategies and technologies for assessing and evaluating instruction and educational programs.